jesseu/jesseu.github.io/_posts/2021-08-18-diversity-equity-inclusion-thoughts.md

 ## Where do we aim then?

 One might notice the fact that diversity, equity or inclusion alone won’t save the day.
 An overemphasis on just one or two can even make things worse [as elaborated in this writing](https://medium.com/@krysburnette/its-2019-and-we-are-still-talking-about-equity-diversity-and-inclusion-dd00c9a66113/){:target="_blank"}.
-The diagram recreated by Krys illustrates the intersections and differences of inclusion, diversity, equity and belonging quite well.
+The diagram below recreated by Krys illustrates the intersections and differences of inclusion, diversity, equity and belonging quite well.

 <img src="/images/DEI-diagram-krys.png" alt="A venn diagram recreated illustrating the intersections and differences of inclusion, diversity, equity and belonging." width="100%"/>